 The most fascinating part of Shinsaibashi for travellers is undoubtedly Shinsaibashi-suji Shopping Street, a 580-meter-long shopping arcade running north-south from Dotonbori to Nagahori-dori Street.

 Its history dates back to the Edo Period, when it was one of the city’s most bustling trading centres.
 Today, Shinsaibashi-suji’s lined with about 180 stores including extensive department stores, independent fashion boutiques, brand retailers, tea shops and cafes.
 Dip into the alleyways radiating from the arcade to to lay your hands on more traditional handicrafts such as scrolls and kimonos

 Despite the pull of Shinsaibashi-suji Shopping Street and Mido-suji (Osaka’s high street), there’s far more to Shinsaibashi than just shopping.

 The area’s dotted with some of the best restaurants in Osaka where you can chow down on Osaka specialties like takoyaki, okonomiyaki and kushikatsu.
 Shinsaibashi is also one of the best places in the city to let loose with raucous nightclubs popping up all around.

 For a taste of something a little different, head to the western part of Shinsaibashi and explore America-mura (American Village).
 As Osaka’s favourite youth counter-culture hangout, it’s a colourful place to walk around to catch the edgy fashion trends as they’re happening.

 Getting to Shinsaibashi: The area is most easily accessible by the subway station of the same name on Midosuji Line and the completely unpronounceable Nagahoritsurumiryokuchi Line.
 Even from Namba Station it’s just a short walk north along Mido-suji to the heart of Shinsaibashi.

 Choosing where to stay in Osaka isn’t always an easy task.
 Osaka’s got a serious case of sprawl, and if you don’t know how to narrow down your search, you’re gonna end up with a tad too much choice.

 I’d recommend sticking by either Namba or Umeda, two of the best areas to stay in Osaka.
 From each of these districts, you’ll be close to major transport routes and will be able to scoot around with ease to take on all the top activities.
-Here are a few recommendations:
+Here are a few recommendedations: